On uniformization of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces: The equivalence of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces

 \begin{rema} {\em In N=2 superconformal field theory, the supermanifolds that arise from superstrings propagating through space time, are N=2 superconformal DeWitt super-Riemann surfaces with half-infinite tubes attached.
 These half-infinite tubes are N=2 superconformally equivalent to punctures on the N=2 superconformal DeWitt super-Riemann surface with N=2 superconformal local coordinates vanishing at the punctures.
-Although, there is a bijection between N=2 superconformal local coordinates in a neighborhood of a given point on an N=2 superconformal DeWitt super-Riemann surface $M$ and the N=1 superanalytic local coordinates in a neighborhood of the corresponding point on $\mathcal{F}(M)$, a bijective correspondence does not exist between such N=2 superconformal local coordinates vanishing at the point $p \in M$ and N=1 superanalytic local coordinates vanishing at the corresponding point in $\mathcal{F}(M)$.
-For example, the N=1 superanalytic function $H(z, \theta) = ( z + \theta, \theta)$ vanishes at the origin $(0,0)$ of the N=1 superplane $\bigwedge_{*>1}$.
-However the corresponding N=2 superconformal function $\mathcal{F}_1(H) (z, \theta^+, \theta^-) = (z + \frac{1}{2} \theta^+, \theta^+, \frac{1}{2} + \theta^-)$ does not vanish at the corresponding point in $\mathcal{F}^{-1} ( \bigwedge_{*>1}) = \bigwedge_{*>1}^0 \oplus (\bigwedge_{*>1}^1)^2$, that point being the origin.
-Thus one cannot simply replace N=2 superconformal worldsheets swept out by propagating superstrings by N=1 superanalytic worldsheets when the full data of the propagating strings is included.
+Although, there is a bijection between N=2 superconformal super-Riemann surfaces and N=1 superanalytic super-Riemann surfaces, there is no such bijection when the extra data of punctures and local coordinates vanishing at the punctures is added.
+Even for a marked point such as the origin on the corresponding superplanes, there is not a bijection between the N=2 superconformal local coordinates vanishing at the origin of $\bigwedge_{*>1}^0 \oplus (\bigwedge_{*>1}^1)^2$ and N=1 superanalytic local coordinates vanishing at the origin of $\bigwedge_{*>1}$.
+For example, the N=1 superanalytic functions $H(z, \theta) = ( z + \theta \xi(z), \theta)$ vanish at the origin $(0,0)$ of the N=1 superplane $\bigwedge_{*>1}$.
+However the corresponding N=2 superconformal functions $\mathcal{F}_1(H) (z, \theta^+, \theta^-) = (z + \frac{1}{2} \theta^+, \theta^+, \frac{1}{2}\xi(z) + \theta^-)$ vanish at $(0,0, -\frac{1}{2} \xi(0))$.
+Thus one cannot simply replace N=2 superconformal worldsheets swept out by propagating superstrings by N=1 superanalytic worldsheets when the full data of the propagating strings---punctures and local coordinates vanishing at the punctures---is included.
 One must either work in the N=2 superconformal setting, or take into account the discrepancies that arise by using the N=1 superanalytic setting when modeling the incoming and outgoing tubes for the superstrings.
 See, for example, \cite{B-axiomatic-deformations} for further discussion of this fact. } \end{rema}